Paddle Pop releases a koala-ty ice cream

 The three key WIRES projects Paddle Pop is supporting:

-• Koala Rehabilitation Facilities – planned facilities programs to help multiple species including the building of koala enclosures.
+1. Koala Rehabilitation Facilities: planned facilities programs to help multiple species including the building of koala enclosures.

-• The Koala Health Hub at the University of Sydney, a leading source of koala health expertise and support.
-Paddle Pop and WIRES will support laboratory and research expertise and increase the Koala Health Hub’s ability to respond to emerging needs in koala care and management through clinical support, research, education and conservation.
+2. The Koala Health Hub at the University of Sydney: a leading source of koala health expertise and support.
+Paddle Pop and WIRES will help increase the hub’s ability to respond to emerging needs in koala care and management through clinical support, research, education and conservation.

-• Water Drinkers Project – an initiative to install 800 x 220 litre water drinkers in areas most impacted by the fires and drought.
+3. Water Drinkers Project: an initiative to install 800 x 220 litre water drinkers in areas most impacted by fire and drought.

-To learn more about these projects and how Paddle Pop is supporting WIRES and koala conservation, head to streetsicecream.com.au
+To learn more about these projects and how Paddle Pop is supporting WIRES and koala conservation, head to streetsicecream.com.au.
+The new Koala Paddle Pop is now available in convenience stores, Coles and IGAs.